-After two months of working (and doing pretty much everything else) from home, my list of grievances about aches and pains in my body is longer than ever.
-My hips are tight, my knees have developed a cringe-inducing creaking habit, and my posture has reached Hunchback of Notre Dame-levels.
+ATM, my list of grievances about aches and pains in my body is growing ever longer, thanks to a less-than-ergonomic work set-up.
+My hips are tight, my knees have developed a cringe-inducing creaking habit, and my posture is less than what is probably considered ideal.
 If you're in the same boat, not to worry: East River Pilates' Floss Brolsma has got us covered.

-She's put together a 20-minute stretch routine meant to undo all of the WFH-induced tension that we’re all currently dealing with.
-The yoga-inspired series targets every muscle from the top of your head down to your feet, including the ones that get hit the hardest after long hours of sitting, like your hips, hamstrings and lower back.
+She's put together a 20-minute stretch routine meant to undo the tension that's getting trapped in every nook and cranny.
+The yoga-inspired series targets every muscle from the top of your head down to your feet, including those that tend to be extra tight, like your hips, hamstrings, and lower back.
 You'll start on your feet with moves like standing side stretches, rag dolls, and low lunge, then hit the mat to do some twists and chest openers.

-While regular stretching is critical to stave off any sitting-induced discomfort, it’s also important to do what you can to avoid it altogether.
-According to pros, when you sit in any one position for too long, you're putting increased stress on the tissues around the area, which is why it starts to hurt.
-And if you're putting stress in that same spot for days on end, well, you could wind up with a pretty painful problem.
-To remedy the sitch, be sure you're switching up the way you’re sitting every 20 minutes or so.
+According to pros, when you remain in any one position for too long, you're putting increased stress on the tissues around the area, which is why it starts to hurt.
+And if you're putting stress in that same spot for days on end (as is the case for me during my work hours), well, you could wind up with a pretty painful problem.
+If possible, to remedy the sitch, be sure you're switching up your body's positioning every 20 minutes or so.

 Loading More Posts...